 The Need For Change

 One of the most basic principles of life is that to achieve lasting happiness & success, we have to be constantly progressing.
 This requires growth and change – whether it’s personal growth in overcoming a bad habit, changing our financial situation, or anything else.
+Thus, we explore rules for personal change.

 It’s common knowledge that change is usually uncomfortable & can be difficult.
 Having a few easy rules to guide us can hold us on course like the beacon from a lighthouse when the stormy waves of life come crashing down on us.